DhwaniBhavankarKarthikeyan/GAN-Comparison/README.md

 - **Wasserstein GAN (WGAN)**
 - **Wasserstein GAN with Gradient Penalty (WGAN-GP)**

+## How Each GAN Works
+### Least Squares GAN (LS-GAN)
+LS-GAN modifies the loss function of traditional GANs to minimize the Pearson χ² divergence between real and generated distributions.
+Instead of using binary cross-entropy loss, LS-GAN employs a least-squares loss function, which helps to stabilize training and generate higher-quality images.

+### Wasserstein GAN (WGAN)
+WGAN introduces the Wasserstein distance (Earth Mover's Distance) to measure the divergence between real and generated distributions.
+It replaces the standard discriminator with a **critic** that learns to approximate the Wasserstein distance.
+WGAN improves training stability by removing the vanishing gradient problem and reducing mode collapse.

+### Wasserstein GAN with Gradient Penalty (WGAN-GP)
+WGAN-GP improves upon WGAN by introducing a gradient penalty term that enforces the Lipschitz constraint without requiring weight clipping.
+This penalty ensures stable training and better-quality image generation.

+## Differences Between LS-GAN, WGAN, and WGAN-GP
+- **LS-GAN:** Uses least-squares loss instead of binary cross-entropy, improving gradient flow and image quality.
+- **WGAN:** Uses Wasserstein distance instead of JS divergence, allowing stable training and reducing mode collapse.
+- **WGAN-GP:** Introduces gradient penalty instead of weight clipping to enforce Lipschitz continuity, leading to better convergence and higher-quality images.

 ## Evaluation Metrics
 To assess the quality of generated images, the following metrics are used:
 - **Inception Score (IS):** Measures the diversity and quality of generated images.